Somya81/text-to-sql-clarification-engine-project/README.md

 </p>

 <p align="center">
-  An AI-powered Text-to-SQL application that converts natural language questions into SQL queries and executes them on a MySQL database.
+  An AI-powered Text-to-SQL application that converts natural language questions into SQL queries, validates them for safety, and executes them on a MySQL database.
 </p>

 <p align="center">